Dreamteam Calamities: The Find

 "I have no record of them," Dave said.
 "I have made inquiries.
 Several AIs have invoked P&A, and others report having no records.
 So I'm afraid I can't tell you."

 That was not entirely unexpected.
 It was a common enough event when people chose to move on, invoking Privacy and Autonomy rules to prevent themselves or any assistants from being subject to public scrutiny or pressure.
-But starving to death is such an ugly method of moving on that I could not believe that five girls had chosen it voluntarily.
+But starving to death is such an ugly method of moving on that I could not believe that five women had chosen it voluntarily.
 Especially all at once.

 "By the way," P'nyssa said, "I have figures on their age.
 They're all the same age.
 Fifty-four."